Ansh2610/The-Neural-Navigator/README.md

 # Neural Navigator

-A neural network that learns to navigate through a 2D map.
-Give it an image with shapes and tell it where to go ("Go to the Red Circle"), and it figures out a path to get there.
+Neural network that takes a 2D map image and a text command ("Go to the Red Circle") and outputs a path to the target.

-## The Problem

-Input: A 128x128 image with colored shapes + a text command
-Output: 10 waypoints forming a path from center to the target

-## How I Approached It
+## How to Run

-The model needs to understand both the image (where things are) and the text (what to look for).
-So I built two separate encoders:

-- **Vision encoder**: A CNN that looks at the image and learns to recognize shape positions
-- **Text encoder**: Converts words into numbers the model can work with

-These two get combined and fed into a decoder that outputs the path coordinates.

-## Why These Choices

-**CNN for images** - Standard approach for learning spatial features.
-4 layers was enough given the simple images.

-**Simple word embeddings** - Since there's only 9 possible commands ("Go to the [color] [shape]"), I didn't need anything fancy.
-Just mapped each word to a learnable vector.

-**Normalized coordinates** - Instead of predicting pixel values (0-128), I normalized everything to 0-1.
-Makes training more stable.

-**MSE loss** - Straightforward choice for coordinate regression.
-Penalizes predictions that are far from ground truth.

-## Running It

 ```
-python train.py      # trains the model
+python train.py      # train the model
-python predict.py    # generates path predictions on test images
+python predict.py    # run predictions on test images
 ```

-## Challenges
+## Challenges & Solutions

+### What was the hardest part?

-The model learns the right direction but tends to predict shorter paths than the ground truth.
-This is a known limitation of MSE loss - predicting "average" values minimizes error even if the path doesn't fully reach the target.
+Getting the paths to actually reach the targets.
+The model kept predicting coordinates close to the center of the image instead of extending toward the shapes.
+This happens because MSE loss doesn't care if you're conservative - predicting middle-ish values gives decent error scores even if the path is too short.

+I tried different things: added BatchNorm, tried Dropout, played with learning rates.
+Eventually switched to a Transformer decoder which helped a bit with learning the sequence of waypoints, but the core issue is really the loss function not being ideal for path prediction.

+### A bug I ran into

+Early on the model was ignoring the text command completely - paths would go random directions regardless of what shape I told it to find.

+Turned out my tokenizer was case-sensitive.
+The vocabulary had "Red" but the input text was "red" (lowercase).
+So everything was getting mapped to the padding token.

+Debugging steps:
+1. Noticed loss was still decreasing, so model was learning something
+2. Visualized predictions - saw they didn't correlate with text at all
+3. Added print statements in data loader to see actual token values
+4. Found all tokens were 0 (padding)
+5. Fixed by adding `.lower()` when looking up words

+Took me like 20 min to find a one-line fix.

-## Results
+### Results

-Training converges well.
-The predicted paths point toward the correct targets, though they're more conservative than the training data paths.
+- Best validation MSE: ~0.016
+- Model correctly identifies which shape to go to based on text
+- Paths point in right direction but are shorter than ground truth